Sport in Malaysia: Racquet sports

 Malaysia has won the Thomas Cup, the world men's team trophy, five times since it was first contested in 1949 and has been runner-up nine times as of 2014.
-Malaysia also holds its own annual international badminton tournament, the Malaysia Open, now part of the Badminton World Federation's Super Series of top world class events.
+In 2022, Aaron Chia and Soh Wooi Yik won gold medal in the men's doubles sector at the BWF World Championships, making history as the first ever Malaysian badminton player to win gold at the prestigious event.
+Malaysia also holds its own annual international badminton tournament, the Malaysia Open, which is now part of the Badminton World Federation's World Tour Super 1000 event and the Malaysia Masters, which is now part of the Badminton World Federation's World Tour Super 500 event.

 Squash in Malaysia is governed by the Squash Racquets Association of Malaysia (SRAM).
 The Kuala Lumpur Open and Malaysian Open are annual squash tournaments held in Malaysia.
 The Malaysia men's national squash team has reached the quarterfinal stage at the World Team Squash Championships six times.
 The men's team has won the Asian Squash Team Championships three times.
 The Malaysia women's national squash team has won the silver medal once and bronze medal at the World Team Squash Championships four times.
 The women's team has won the Asian Squash Team Championships seven times.

 Nicol David is an eight-time world champion and ranked world number 1 in woman squash since 2006.
 Her compatriots Low Wee Wern and Delia Arnold are ranked world number 7 and 28, respectively in the WSA World Rankings (as of January 2015).
 Male squash players Mohd Nafiizwan Adnan and Ong Beng Hee are ranked world number 32 and 34, respectively in the PSA World Rankings (as of January 2015).